segmentio/segment-docs/src/privacy/account-deletion.md

 ## Remove a Unify space

 You can remove a Unify space from your workspace by disabling it, which hides the space from the Segment UI, or by deleting it, which removes all data about that space from Segment's servers.
-Disabled or deleted spaces do not count toward your [Unify limits](/docs/unify/product-limits/).
+Disabled or deleted spaces don't count toward your [Unify limits](/docs/unify/product-limits/).

-> warning "You cannot reuse space names"
+> warning "You can't reuse space names"
-> Do not use the names of previously disabled or deleted spaces for new Unify spaces.
+> Don't use the names of previously disabled or deleted spaces for new Unify spaces.

 ### Disable a Unify space

-Disabled spaces are not accessible from the Segment app UI, but all data from your space remains on Segment's servers.
-Disabled spaces do not count toward your Unify space limit, and can be re-enabled by sending an email to the Customer Success team [(friends@segment.com)](mailto:friends@segment.com).
+Disabled spaces aren't accessible from the Segment app UI, but all data from your space remains on Segment's servers.
+Disabled spaces don't count toward your Unify space limit, and can be re-enabled by sending an email to the Customer Success team [(friends@segment.com)](mailto:friends@segment.com).

 To disable a Unify space, email the Customer Success team [(friends@segment.com)](mailto:friends@segment.com) to create a support ticket.
 In your email to Customer Success, include the following information:
  - Workspace slug